Salah-Code-Lab/RegFilter/README.md

 * Deletions via SCM work now
 * Addressed a Fix for Initialize Protections not looping correctly

-These Updates will be Published After Verifying the Driver and Edge cases
+These Updates had been Published

-Expected Time Until Publish is 4 Hours to 12 hours from now

-Testing is in Progress

-Testing Progress: Driver in the test Handled 127 Million Operations the test was stopped Due to the Time of my Patience
+Testing Results: Driver in the test Handled 127 Million Operations the test was stopped Due to the Time of my Patience

-* Performance sustained improvement is around ~60% than before NOTE
+* Performance sustained improvement is around ~60% than before

+NOTE:

 * After Doing some Adjustments to the Core count and amount on 6 Cores in VMWare with no Hyper-V present